-Meghan Markle’s Royal Christmas Party Invite Gives Us A Clue About Her Wedding
+Meghan Markle's First Royal Party Is Giving Us A Major Clue About Her Wedding

 With only 11 days left until Christmas, the holiday party season is in full swing.
 And soon-to-be-royal Meghan Markle attended the ultimate Christmas party: the Queen's staff Christmas shindig.
 Not only was her attendance a delightful surprise, according to partygoers, but it gives us a hint of what to expect from Markle's upcoming wedding to Prince Harry.